|

 Text: McClure pp. 182-183

 Notes: This is the second manuscript page from Chapter 12.
 Accompanied by the publisher promotional label.
-No entry found in their online catalog or finding aids (7/1/09).
+No entry found in their online catalog (6/2/12), but see the Digital Collection link above for a cross-reference to their finding aid.
 Part of the Harry Ransom Humanities Research Center at the University of Texas at Austin.
-(Last updated: 7/1/09)
+(Last updated: 7/24/18)

 Starts: A low moan had fallen upon our ears.
 There it was